Fixed points for group actions on 2-dimensional affine buildings: Local lemmas

 \begin{compactenum} \item There is an element $g \in G$ mapping $p$ to a panel opposite $p$. \item There is a panel $p'$ of $\Delta$ which is fixed by $G$ such that $d(p',x)<\frac{\pi}{2}$. \end{compactenum} Moreover in case (1), $d(p,gx) \geq \frac{7\pi}{8}$. \end{lemma}

 \begin{proof} By duality, we may assume that the panel $p$ is a line $l$.
-As $d(p,x)\leq \frac{\pi}{8}$, in case (1) we obtain that $d(p,gx)\geq \frac{7\pi}{8}$.
+As $d(p,x)\leq \frac{\pi}{8}$, in case~(1) we obtain that $d(p,gx)\geq \frac{7\pi}{8}$.
 Now assume we are not in case~(1).
 Then $l^g\cap l \neq \emptyset$ for all $g\in G$.
 If $l^g=l$ for all $g\in G$ then (2) holds with $p'=l$.
 So suppose $l^{g_0}\neq l$ for some $g_0\in G$, and let $q=l \cap l^{g_0}$.
 If $q\notin l^h$ for some $h \in G \setminus \{ g_0\}$, then $l^h \cap l^{g_0}=\emptyset$ (otherwise there is a triangle).
 But then $l^{g_0h^{-1}}\cap l=\emptyset$, a contradiction.
 So $q=\bigcap_{g\in G} l^g$, and hence $q^g=q$ for all $g\in G$.
 Let $p'=q$, then since $q\in l$ and $p=l$ we get $d(p,p')=\pi/4$.
 Since $d(x,p)\leq \pi/8$, we conclude $d(x,p')\leq \frac{3\pi}{8}<\pi/2$. \end{proof}

-A different statement is required for type $A_2$, where opposite panels have distinct types.
+A different statement is required in type $A_2$, where opposite panels have distinct types.

 \begin{lemma} Let $\Delta$ be a building of type $A_2$ (realised as a CAT(1)-space) and $G$ be a group of type-preserving automorphisms of $\Delta$.
-If $x$ is a point of $\Delta$ (not necessarily a panel), $c$ is a chamber of $\Delta$ containing $x$ and $p$ is a panel of $c$, then at least one of the following two possibilities must hold:
+If $x$ is a point of $\Delta$ (not necessarily a panel), $c$ is a chamber of $\Delta$ containing $x$ and $p$ is a panel of $c$, then at least one of the following holds:

 \begin{compactenum} \item There exists $g \in G$ mapping $c$ to a chamber which contains a panel opposite $p$. \item There is a panel $p'$ of $\Delta$ which is fixed by $G$ such that $d(p',x)<\frac{\pi}{2}$. \end{compactenum} Moreover in case (1), $d(p,gx)\geq \frac{2\pi}{3}$. \end{lemma} \begin{proof} By duality and abuse of notation we may let $c$ be the incident point-line pair $(p,l)$.
 Assume first that there is a $g \in G$ such that $p \notin l^g$.
 Then $l^g$ is opposite $p$, and (1) holds.
 As $G$ is type-preserving and $l^g$ is opposite $p$, $d(p,gx)\geq \frac{2\pi}{3}$, as required.
 Suppose now that $p\in \bigcap_{g\in G} l^g$.
 If $l^g=l$ for all $g \in G$ then (2) holds, so assume there is a $g\in G$ such that $p = l^g \cap l$.
 Then $p^h = l^{gh} \cap l^h = p$ for all $h\in G$, and (2) holds. \end{proof}